bertoxious/Spring/README.md

 # Spring
+`Spring` Spring Framework is the most popular application development framework of Java.
+The main feature of the Spring Framework is dependency Injection or Inversion of Control (IoC).
+With the help of Spring Framework, we can develop a loosely coupled application.
+It is better to use if application type or characteristics are purely defined.
+`Spring Boot` Spring Boot is a module of Spring Framework.
+It allows us to build a stand-alone application with minimal or zero configurations.
+It is better to use if we want to develop a simple Spring-based application or RESTful services.
+`Spring MVC` Spring MVC is a Web MVC Framework for building web applications.
+It contains a lot of configuration files for various capabilities.
+It is an HTTP oriented web application development framework.
 ## Inversion of Control
 In contrast with traditional programming, in which our custom code makes calls to a library, IoC enables a framework(in my case Spring) to take control of the flow of a program and make calls to our custom code.
 To enable this, frameworks use abstractions with additional behavior built in.
 If we want to add our own behavior, we need to extend the classes of the framework or plugin our own classes.